G4l43r/lpthw-cn/ex6.rst

 out of the program you are writing.
 Python knows you want something to be a string when you put either ``"`` (double-quotes) or ``'`` (single-quotes) around the text.
-You saw this many times with your use of ``print`` where you would put text you want to go to the string inside ``"`` or ``'`` after the ``print``.
+You saw this many times with your use of ``print`` where you would put the text you want to go to the string inside ``"`` or ``'`` after the ``print``.
 Then Python prints it.

-Strings also can contain the format characters you've discovered so far.
+Strings can also contain the format characters you've discovered so far.
 You simply put the formatted variables in the string, and then a ``%`` (percent) character, followed by the variable.
 The *only* catch is that if you want multiple formats in your string to print multiple variables, then you need to